Ford F150 Oil Capacity

 F-150 5.0L V88.8 qt (8.3L)5W-20

-F-150 3.5L EcoBoost6 qt (5.7L)5W-30
+F-150 3.5L PowerBoost6 qt (5.7L)5W-30

 F-150 2.7L EcoBoost6 qt (5.7L)5W-30

 The table above illustrates the Ford F150 engine oil capacity that my truck requires.
 Knowing these specifics is crucial, especially when the time comes for an oil change.
 It’s also important to note that oil type may change based on model year or specific operating conditions.
-I always ensure that any oil I use is API certified, possessing the qualities that my truck requires to run at its peak capabilities.

 • Oil is essential for engine lubrication, temperature regulation, and keeping engine components working smoothly.